 Rodrigo Leao has composed music mostly for Portuguese television and cinema and has won regional and international awards.
 North Americans are most likely to have heard his music with "Lee Daniel's The Butler" (2013).
 The background music includes some gentle pleasant piano.
 The end credits includes a beautiful song written and performed by Amaia Montero.

-Xavier Gimenez, also born in Barcelona and returns to his home town for this film and although it does not emphasize the main touristy shots is an interesting city nonetheless.
+Xavier Gimenez, the cinematographer also born in Barcelona and returns to his home town for this film and although it does not emphasize the main touristy shots is an interesting city nonetheless.
 The shot of Ramon spinning Manolo on the edge of a giant rock over a

 beautiful valley is spectacular and will leave you a little woozy.
 He has had a number of top movies "The Liberator" (2013), "The Invisible Guest" (2016), Palm Trees in the Snow (2015), His music has also been heard in movies with Hollywood stars including "Agora (2009), "Transsiberian (2008) The Machinist" (2004 ) and "Red Lights" (2012).
 "The Invisible Guest" is a classic and been remade, check out: http://www.therealjohndavidson.com/2019/09/a-masterpiece-film-and-very-good-remake.html